gogoend/anikyu/README.md

 | FireFox | 52 |

 Anikyu don't plan to support obsolete browsers.

 After importing this file, Anikyu will become a global variable.

 Besides, Anikyu can be imported via ES Module.
 For more information about the compatibility of ES Module, you can click [caniuse](https://caniuse.com/#feat=es6-module) .

+Due to some compatibility issues, the tween animation may have different effects between different browsers.
+For example, IE 9 don't support some CSS rules, or some rule don't receive number as its value, which result in unexpected effects.

 ## Import to your project